jernesten/ghostty-config/README.md

 # ghostty-config

-This is just my personal ghostty terminal configuration.
+This is just my personal ghostty terminal configuration file.